novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 multiplication, addition, subtraction, transponding operations.
 Without these operations, we will clutter the main algorithm so that another person, who will be reading our code, may lost.
 It is very easy to be blown away by pile of code which is trying to mimic math.
-Scala is perfect language to implement math expression as it supports custom operands by using symbols as methods, i.e. we can implement "*" or any other math operations for our custom type `Tensor`.
+Scala is perfect language to implement math expression as it supports custom operands by using symbols as definition names(variables, methods, etc.), i.e. we can implement "*" or any other math operations as part of our custom type `Tensor`.

-Below we define a trait Tensor for generic type T. Later we set boundaries for T. It must have `given` instances of ClassTag and Numeric types for array creation and numerical computations.
+Below we define `Tensor` trait for a generic type `T`.
+Later, we will set boundaries for T. It must have `given` instances of ClassTag and Numeric types for array creation and general numerical computations.

 ```scala
 sealed trait Tensor[T]: